tobias/splice/README.md

 _Use may cause personal injury._

-First, yes, I'm aware that parts of this may seem very crazy.

 While this project is one result of a lot of research and work, it is incredibly alpha, not production-ready, and absolutely everything is subject to change.
 Those familiar with CRDT implementation strategies may be confused by